Last updated on March 15, 2026

 Wastes

-You won’t be able to play any of the 5-colored basic lands.
+You won’t be able to play any of the five colored basic lands.
 You’ll have to resort to multiple copies of Wastes instead.
 They function the same as their colored counterparts and are also treated as basic lands.
 Your lands aren’t all Wastes, though.
-You still have 17 other non-basics to work with in this list.
+You still have plenty of other non-basics to work with in this list.

 There’s Eye of Ugin and Eldrazi Temple for quickly ramping out Eldrazi.
-Both cards help you get your commander out as soon as possible while refilling your hand by tutoring up our other Eldrazi titans.
+Both cards help you get your commander out as soon as possible to refill your hand, with Eye of Ugin tutoring up your other Eldrazi titans.

-You’re running Sanctum of Ugin, Ghost Quarter, Wasteland, and Scavenger Grounds as your utility lands.
+You’re running Sanctum of Ugin, Demolition Field, Wasteland, and Scavenger Grounds as your utility lands.

-The Sanctum gives you an incredible card advantage by letting you tutor every time you play a large spell.
-The Quarter and Wasteland let you shut down your opponents' annoying utility lands like Nykthos, Shrine to Nyx.
+The Sanctum gives you incredible card advantage by letting you tutor every time you play a large spell.
+Demolition Field and Wasteland let you shut down your opponents' annoying utility lands like Nykthos, Shrine to Nyx.
 Scavenger Grounds gives you some great graveyard hate.

 As for getting big mana fast, this deck has a few great options.
 You’re running one of every Urza land since they’re a Wastes at worst and something far stronger at best.
-These include Urza's Power Plant, Urza's Mine, card Urza's Tower.
+These include Urza's Power Plant, Urza's Mine, card Urza's Tower, as well as the newer Urza's Saga, Urza's Workshop, and Urza's Cave.

 They can be inconsistent since you need more than one to get their bonus, so you also have a copy of Temple of the False God and Shrine of the Forsaken Gods.